MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/known-issues.md

 ## Installation fails because PowerShell 7 is already installed

-> Applies to: Install of or upgrade to version 24.0 or 24.1
+> Applies to: Installation of version 24.0 or 24.1

 ### Problem